Feeling Nervous or Uncertain about What to Expect with Your Pelvic PT Evaluation? Read on and we’ll give you all the details!

 With your pelvic PT evaluation you can expect to work privately for upto 55 minutes with your licensed physical therapist.
 You are always welcome to bring a trusted friend or family member.
 We begin treatment the first day and customize your treatment based on your findings and goals.
 Our PT will never leave your side during an appointment; when you are completing corrective exercises, your PT will be with you guiding your movement patterns and techniques to optimize your benefits.
 We don’t treat two patients at once, each appointment you will have the full attention of your licensed physical therapist.
 We have set up our clinic to provide you a wonderful experience that includes private treatment rooms, a gym space for corrective exercises, rehabilitative ultrasound imaging so you can see your muscles at work, whole body vibration, 55 minute appointments so you can receive whole body care and working with a specialist physical therapist every time.
 We have heard from our patients that this makes a huge difference because you feel understood, well taken care of, effectively guided and you experience results.
 If you are interested in learning more about our pelvic, spine or TMJ disorder physical therapy, please call us at (616) 516-4334 or ask us a question here and we will be in touch.
 We treat patients in-person at our clinic in Grand Rapids, Michigan or via remote consultation for those who qualify.

-2. Your pelvic PT will ask you about your goals, symptoms and lifestyle.
-We want your treatment to be meeting your goals.
+- Your pelvic PT will ask you about your goals, symptoms and lifestyle.
+We want your treatment to be meeting your goals and helping you feel good.
 That’s the whole purpose.

-5. Review of your pertinent medical history: What surgeries have you had?
+- Review of your pertinent medical history: What surgeries have you had?
 Do you have scar tissue?
 Do you have autoimmune conditions?
 Are you treating cancer?
-Obstetric and postpartum history.
+Are you hypermobile?
+Have you had any foot/ankle injuries?
+Do you experience neck pain or tension?
+What is your obstetric and postpartum history, if applicable.
 Any blood pressure, blood sugar, thyroid or other issues?
 Are you receiving treatment for any condition at this time?
-We take into consideration all of these things when designing your plan of care.
+We take into consideration all of these things and more when designing your plan of care.

 I’m not sure what to expect for a pelvic evaluation, what should I prepare myself for?
 The information below gives you an idea of some of the things we assess with an evaluation for pelvic conditions.
 Keep in mind, however, that each person’s needs are different and we customize your evaluation to what will work best for you.

-1. Pelvic Floor Dysfunction Evaluation begins with us learning what your bowel, bladder, intimacy or pelvic pain problems are: We will inquire about symptoms that would be related to pelvic floor dysfunction.
+- Review of your bladder, bowel, intimacy, prolapse or pelvic pain problems: Together, we discuss your symptoms that would be related to pelvic floor dysfunction.
 The pelvic floor is a series of muscles that control bladder, bowel and intimacy related functions.
 They also serve to support or hold up your pelvic organs.
 By learning about your bladder, bowel or (for adults) intimacy related symptoms, we will be able to advise you straight away on things you can do to improve your condition.

-2. Pelvic Floor Dysfunction Evaluation includes hands-on assessment which may be internally of your pelvic floor muscles (if you consent) or externally of your abdomen, spine, hips or other areas.
-Our patients tell us that our pelvic PT evaluation is the most thorough and helpful exam they’ve ever had, including what they get from their physician.
-This is because we educate you the entire time and we also go very slowly, muscle-by-muscle, checking each muscle, fascia, scar tissue or joint that may be contributing to your problems.
-With your permission, for our adult patients, we gently check all of your pelvic muscles internally or externally.
-Pediatric patients do not receive an internal examination.
-The entire time we are working, we are telling you what to expect and what we are finding.
-You always have the option to opt out of this, if you don’t feel comfortable.
-We provide trauma-informed care and always respect where you are at in terms of being able to experience treatment.
-We have SO much to treat (areas from the shoulders to the feet), that if you aren’t ready for a pelvic examination, we have plenty of other things to treat.
-Our patients tell us that our examination is the most thorough they have ever received and very educational.
-Our examination includes assessing the superficial muscles of the perineum (these get torn often with labor/delivery and contribute to pain with intimacy.
+- Checking the Layers of Pelvic Floor Muscle, Fascia and Support: Our examination includes assessing the superficial muscles of the perineum (these get torn often with labor/delivery and contribute to pain with intimacy.
 These are also commonly problems in men with pelvic pain, including tip of penis pain, perineal pain and testicular pain) and the deep muscles of the levator ani (these are the muscles you hear about most often, the ones you get told to do a Kegel to improve.).
-We also check the accessory pelvic floor muscles, which includes muscles that in a textbook you will read control your hip, but they also are part of your pelvic floor.
+We also check the accessory pelvic floor muscles that control your hip and are also part of your pelvic floor.
 Often pelvic floor exercises, such as kegels are not recommended and can worsen your condition.
 We have lots of information on our website about pelvic floor dysfunction, such as this article we wrote.
 This blog points out the benefits of PT and how it helps Pelvic Pain.

-2. Our physical therapist will read all of your intake paperwork before your pelvic PT evaluation appointment.
-This is crucial, as it helps us begin to formulate a plan for how to treat you and know how to structure your evaluation time so you get the most out of the appointment.
+- Our physical therapist will read all of your intake paperwork before your pelvic PT evaluation appointment.
+This is crucial, as it helps us begin to formulate a plan for how to treat you and know how to structure your evaluation time so you get the most out of the appointment, including treatment which we begin on day one.
 Our therapists glean many ideas and direction for your care from your intake paperwork.
 Contact us here to get started!

 What to Expect When You Arrive for Your First Pelvic PT Appointment:

-4. Our PTs run on time, so you can expect to be seen promptly.
+- Our PTs run on time.
 Each pelvic PT evaluation appointment is in a private, comfortable treatment room and lasts upto 55 minutes.
 Follow-up appointments are also upto 55 minutes long.

-5. You will see the same Doctor of Physical Therapy each time so you develop a trusting relationship that progressively advances you at each visit.
-You and she develop a trusting relationship that is established upon your physical therapist’s insights and assessment of your condition and how your body responds to treatment and your preferences for what you feel is necessary at each visit.
-We never bounce you around amongst staff, our patients have experienced that problem elsewhere and it inhibits your ability to get better and to receive a personalized, therapeutic approach specific to your needs.
-Reach out to us here to get started or speak with our staff at (616) 516-4334.
+- Each appointment is private between you and your PT.
+Over the course of your time with us, you will work with a Team of our PTs.
+This provides you the eyes and brain of two specialist PTs.
+Behind the scenes, our PTs collaborate and discuss to progress your treatment plan and to problem-solve together.
+This is a huge advantage, providing you access to two specialists.
+Physical Therapy each time so you develop a trusting relationship that progressively advances you at each visit.
+You and your PT Team develop a trusting relationship that is established upon your physical therapists’ insights and assessment of your condition and how your body responds to treatment and your preferences for what you feel is necessary at each visit.
+Reach out to us here to learn more about our PTs.
+Or speak with our staff at (616) 516-4334.

 Are You Coming to Us Feeling Frustrated, Hopeless or Uncertain about What the Problem is?
 If So, You’ve Found the Right Providers for You!
 You can expect your pelvic PT evaluation to clarify some of your concerns and answer your questions about what is going on and how to feel better.